Alida Valli: Personal life

 Her teenage love, Carlo Cugnasca, was a famous Italian aerobatic pilot.
 He served as a fighter pilot with the Regia Aeronautica and was killed during a mission over British-held Tobruk on 14 April 1941.

 Valli married Oscar de Mejo in 1943 and filed for divorce from him in 1949, but they reconciled.
 They had two sons together before their marriage ended in divorce in 1952 and she returned to Italy.
 She married Italian film director Giancarlo Zagni in the early 1960s, divorcing in 1970.

 Valli's movie career suffered in 1953 from a scandal surrounding the death of Wilma Montesi, whose body was found on a public beach near Ostia.
 Prolonged investigations resulted, involving allegations of drug and sex orgies in Roman society.
 Among the accused – all of whom were acquitted, leaving the case unsolved – was Valli's lover, jazz musician Piero Piccioni (son of the Italian Minister of Foreign Affairs).

+During her lifetime, Valli received an honorary doctorate from the Roma Tre University, as well as the titles of Chevalier des Arts et des Lettres of France and Knight of the Italian Republic.

 Death

 Valli's death at her home on 22 April 2006 was announced by the office of the mayor of Rome, Walter Veltroni.

-The critic David Shipman wrote in his book The Great Movie Stars: The International Years, that on the basis of her best-known films before 1950, she might seem to be "one of Hollywood's least successful continental imports", but a viewer of "any two or three of the films she has made since then ... will probably regard her as one of the half-dozen best actresses in the world".
+The critic David Shipman wrote in his book The Great Movie Stars: The International Years that, based on her best-known films before 1950, she might seem to be "one of Hollywood's least successful continental imports", but a viewer of "any two or three of the films she has made since then ... will probably regard her as one of the half-dozen best actresses in the world".
 The French critic Frédéric Mitterrand wrote: "[She] was the only actress in Europe to equal Marlene Dietrich or Greta Garbo".